CyberHappenings logo

 Hide ▲

-The U.S. Secret Service has seized 300 SIM servers and 100,000 SIM cards in the New York tri-state area.
-These devices were used to threaten U.S. government officials and posed an imminent threat to national security.
-The seizure occurred near the location of the United Nations General Assembly, and the devices could be weaponized for various attacks on telecommunications infrastructure.
-The Secret Service's Advanced Threat Interdiction Unit is investigating the incident.
-Early evidence suggests involvement of nation-state threat actors, though specific details about the threats and the actors remain undisclosed.
+The U.S. Secret Service has seized 300 SIM servers and 100,000 SIM cards in the New York tri-state area, which were used to threaten U.S. government officials and posed an imminent threat to national security.
+The seizure occurred near the United Nations General Assembly, and the devices could be weaponized for various attacks on telecommunications infrastructure.
+The FBI is also investigating a breach affecting systems used to manage surveillance and wiretap warrants, which was addressed but details on scope and impact remain undisclosed.
+Early evidence suggests involvement of nation-state threat actors, including the Chinese hacker group Salt Typhoon, which compromised U.S. federal government systems for court-authorized network wiretapping requests in 2024.
+The FBI began investigating abnormal log information related to a system on its network on February 17, 2026, and the affected system contains law enforcement sensitive information, including returns from legal process such as pen register and trap and trace surveillance returns, and personally identifiable information pertaining to subjects of FBI investigations.

 Timeline